Trybnetic/paat/README.rst

 Physical Activity Analysis Toolbox (PAAT)
 =========================================

-    **Note:** This package is currently work in progress and the API might change anytime!
+    **Note:** This package is currently under development and the API might change anytime!

 The physical activity analysis toolbox (PAAT) is a comprehensive toolbox to